Static analysis and other utilities for programs written in the MATLAB/Simulink and Octave languages.

 Installation by checkout

-It is recommended to use pip, as that gets you the latest stable release.
+It is recommended to use pip or pipx, as that gets you the latest stable release.
 However, it is possible to directly use MISS_HIT from a checkout.
-MISS_HIT does not require any python packages or libraries.
+MISS_HIT currently does not require any non-standard python packages or libraries as dependencies.
 Just check out the repository and put it on your path.
 That's it.

 The version of Python I am using is